-Evett Dumas “E.D.”
-Nix (1861-1946) – E.D.
-Nix took the oath of office as U.S. Marshal for the Oklahoma Territory on July 1, 1893 and served until 1896.
-He led the posse that fought in the Ingalls, Oklahoma Shoot-out and was primarily responsible for the capture and killing of the members of the Doolin-Dalton Gang.
+Evett Nix took the oath of office as U.S. Marshal for the Oklahoma Territory on July 1, 1893, and served until 1896.
+He led the posse that fought in the Ingalls, Oklahoma Shoot-out and was primarily responsible for capturing and killing the members of the Doolin-Dalton Gang.

-He and his wife moved to Guthrie, Oklahoma in October, 1889, where he became a prosperous businessman and formed a number of influential friendships.
+He and his wife moved to Guthrie, Oklahoma, in October 1889, where he became a prosperous businessman and formed several influential friendships.

-At the age of 32, he was appointed as U.S. Marshal of Oklahoma Territory on July 1, 1893, the youngest man assigned to such a position.
-At the time of his appointment the Guthrie Daily News said of him:
+At 32, he was appointed as U.S. Marshal of Oklahoma Territory on July 1, 1893, the youngest man assigned to such a position.
+At the time of his appointment, the Guthrie Daily News said of him:

 “He has, right now, all the sturdy characteristics of a veteran.
 A forceful independence, a clear, cool head, a quiet, unostentatious confidence in himself that is the best equipment it is possible for a man to have who would fill successfully the high office to which his merits, and his merits alone, were the signal cause of his call.”

-At the time he took office, the Doolin-Dalton Gang was terrorizing the territory and Nix made it one of his first responsibilities, to take them down.
-Just a few months later, on September 1, 1893, he led a posse of some 27 deputy marshals and Indian Police and headed towards Ingalls, Oklahoma, a known hideout of the gang.
-In what would become known as the Battle of Ingalls, three of his deputy marshals — Thomas Hueston, Richard Speed, and Lafeyette Shadley were killed and Doolin-Dalton Gang members, “Bittercreek” Newcomb, Charley Pierce, and “Dynamite Dan” Clifton were wounded, but escaped.
+When he took office, the Doolin-Dalton Gang was terrorizing the territory, and Nix made it one of his first responsibilities to take them down.
+A few months later, on September 1, 1893, he led a posse of 27 deputy marshals and Indian Police and headed towards Ingalls, Oklahoma, a known gang hideout.
+In what would become known as the Battle of Ingalls, three of his deputy marshals — Thomas Hueston, Richard Speed, and Lafeyette Shadley were killed, and Doolin-Dalton Gang members, “Bittercreek” Newcomb, Charley Pierce, and “Dynamite Dan” Clifton were wounded but escaped.
 Only gang member “Arkansas Tom” Jones was captured.
-Though the battle was won by the outlaws, the “war” was not yet over.
+Though the outlaws won the battle, the “war” was not yet over.
 Nix then organized an elite group of about 100 U.S. Deputy Marshals to bring down the infamous Doolin-Dalton Gang.
 By 1898, the entire gang had either been captured or killed.

 He was dismissed from his position on January 24, 1896, when an audit alleged that he had misused funds.
-However, it was later found that the “misuse” was probably the result of an inadequate fee system used at that time for payment of U.S. Marshals Service officers.
+However, it was later found that the “misuse” was probably the result of an inadequate fee system used to pay U.S. Marshals Service officers at that time.